 It’s as simple as that!
 Now let’s repeat the same process for the individual files lying around public_html, which should all be set to 644.
 Select them all, go to File Permissions, and if the value isn’t already set at 644, correct that.

-Pretty simple, but we’re not done yet.
-Now you have to check whether the files inside the folders whose permissions you fixed all have their values set properly.
-We recommend that you pay extra special attention to your wp-admin, themes, and plugin folders, since they contain some of the most crucial WordPress files.
+Pretty simple, but we’re not really yet.
+Now you have to check whether the files inside the folders whose permissions you fixed all have their values set correctly.
+We recommend that you pay extra special attention to your wp-admin, themes, and plugin folders since they contain some of the most crucial WordPress files.

-Now, you might be wondering exactly why these two specific values, 755 and 644, are chosen by default.
-To make a long story short, these are codes representing which group has which permissions, as you may have surmised while tinkering with FileZilla’s File Permissions tab.
-The 755 code enables every user to read and execute the files included therein, but only the file’s owner retains writing privileges.
+You might wonder why these two specific values, 755 and 644, are present by default.
+To make a long story short, these codes represent which group has which permissions, as you may have surmised while tinkering with FileZilla’s File Permissions tab.
+The 755 code enables every user to read and execute the files included, but only the file’s owner retains writing privileges.

-Now, as far as permissions go, when we say that all users have execution privileges, we’re only using the official lingo in order to indicate that these folders can actually be accessed by the server.
-As long as all users don’t have writing privileges (which would be a 777 code – a big no-no), your site should be alright.
-When it comes to individual files and 644, this code means that files are readable by all users, but can only be modified or written by their owners.
+Now, as far as permissions go, when we say that all users have execution privileges, we’re only using the official lingo to indicate that the server can access these folders.
+Your site should be alright if all users don’t have writing privileges (which would be a 777 code – a big no-no).
+Regarding individual files and 644, this code means that files are readable by all users but can only receive editions or new content by their owners.

 Step 2: Check Your .htaccess File

-It is possible for your .htaccess file to become corrupted, which in turn can cause a 403 Forbidden access error to appear on your WordPress site.
+Your .htaccess file can become corrupted, which in turn can cause a 403 Forbidden access error to appear on your WordPress site.
 The good news is that fixing a corrupted .htaccess file will only take you a couple of minutes with the aid of your trusty FTP manager.

-When you have successfully deleted the file, try to access your site again in order to see if the error persists.
-If it does, we can discard the .htaccess file as the source of the problem – in which case simply proceed to re-upload the copy you made to your WordPress root directory via FTP.
+When you have successfully deleted the file, try to reaccess your site to see if the error persists.
+If it does, we can discard the .htaccess file as the source of the problem.
+In this case, simply proceed to re-upload the copy you made to your WordPress root directory via FTP.

 However, if deleting the file does solve your issue, it was most likely corrupted – in which case we’ll have to generate a new copy.
 To do so, access your dashboard, jump to Settings, and select the Permalinks option.